 24. Tessa Thompson

 Tessa is more Latin American than people think.
 Three of her grandparents were born in Latin America.

-Her granddad, Rosendo ‘Bobby’ Ramos, worked as an actor in the US.
+That granddad is Rosendo ‘Bobby’ Ramos, who worked as an actor in the US.

 25. Prince Albert II of Monaco

-And to close our list, we give you Prince Albert of Monaco… or shall we say Albert of Mexico?
+And to wrap up our list, we give you Prince Albert of Monaco… or shall we say Albert of Mexico?